Deposit fees

 Currency conversion fees

-On your v20 accounts, when you trade an instrument in a currency that is different from your account currency, the realised profit or loss and any associated adjustments will be converted to the currency of your account at our prevailing currency exchange rate.
-This rate is calculated by applying a 1.0% mark-up or mark-down (depending on whether a debit or credit is to be applied to your account) to the midpoint price (buy + sell price divided in half) at the time of conversion.
+When you trade an instrument in a currency that is different from your account currency, the realised profit or loss and any associated adjustments will be converted to the currency of your account at our prevailing currency exchange rate.
+This conversion rate is calculated by applying a 1.0% mark-up or mark-down (depending on whether a debit or credit is to be applied to your account) to the mid price (buy + sell price divided in half) at the time of conversion.
+Please note, this fee applies only on v20 and v20 MT4 sub-accounts.

 See an example of how currency conversion is calculated in our FAQs section below.